25A0/Quadtastic/README.md

  - [x] Implement scroll bars
  - [x] Use CTRL+Mousewheel to zoom
  - [x] Use MMB to pan image
- - [ ] Drag and drop quads in the quad list to form groups
+ - [ ] Drag and drop quads in the quad list to form groups (won't implement)
  - [x] Selectable text in input fields
  - [x] Select all text when editing quad name
  - [x] Use common keys (Return, ESC) to confirm or cancel dialogs